soyersoyer/cameractrls/README.md

 ## MIDI Controllers

-Control you camera with your MIDI Controller (MPK Mini or any with configurable knobs/joys)
+Control you camera with your MIDI Controller (e.g. [MPK Mini](https://www.akaipro.com/mpk-mini-mk3.html) or any with configurable knobs/joys)

-Configure your MIDI Controller as follows:
+[Configure](https://github.com/tsmetana/mpk3-settings) your MIDI Controller as follows:

 ```
 With joystick: